Bloc/jottly-checkpoints/16-styling-the-testimonials-and-call-to-action-sections.md

 +}
 ```

 The default blockquote has a border, which we removed.
-Because we center-aligned of the text in this section with our original #testimonials selector, we overrided that to be left-aligned.
+Because we center-aligned of the text in this section with our original testimonials selector, we replaced that with a left-aligned value.
 We added some padding to the right side of the blockquotes for additional spacing as well.

 Let's add a margin on the bottom to properly align our avatar and name: